B3Kay/B3kay/README.md

 ## Currently working on

-[The Buffet Diet](https://github.com/B3Kay/next-buffet-diet-webb-app) - A Google Maps competitor for people with specific diets.
+The Buffet Diet [(github/buffetdiet)](https://github.com/B3Kay/next-buffet-diet-webb-app) - A hobby project and Google Maps competitor for people with specific diets.
+See the live website at [buffetdiet.com](https://www.buffetdiet.com/)

 ## My Expertise